why Pitney Bowes Inc. [PBI] is a Good Choice for Investors After New Price Target of $9.00

 Reflecting on the efficiency of the workforce at the company, Pitney Bowes Inc. [PBI] managed to generate an average of -$16,666 per employee.
 Receivables Turnover for the company is 3.57 with a Total Asset Turnover recorded at a value of 0.67.Pitney Bowes Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.10 and a Current Ratio set at 1.10.

-With the latest financial reports released by the company, Pitney Bowes Inc. posted 0.05/share EPS, while the average EPS was predicted by analysts to be reported at 0.08/share.
-When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -37.50%.
+With the latest financial reports released by the company, Pitney Bowes Inc. posted 0.04/share EPS, while the average EPS was predicted by analysts to be reported at -0.01/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 500.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for PBI.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.